RasikaWarade/think-rethink-reinforce/_posts/2022-01-30-chrome-webpack.md

 # Chrome Extension Manifest Version 3 + Webpack

-## Boilerplate Code Brief
+## Boilerplate Code

-This Chrome Extension boilerplate uses Webpack to speed up the process of writing modular Javascript code, loading HTML and CSS easily, and automatically refresh the browser based on changes.

 Find the codebase in the github link [here](https://github.com/RasikaWarade/chrome-extension-mv3-webpack-boilerplate).

+The Chrome Extension boilerplate uses Webpack to speed up the process of writing modular Javascript code, loading HTML and CSS easily, and automatically refresh the browser based on changes.

 ## Why?